-Gravitational Lensing is the focusing of Electromagnetic Radiation by a massive body.
-EMR such as Visible Light passing near the massive body (such as a galaxy or Galaxy Cluster) is turned from its straight path by the force of Gravity.
-The setup is called a Gravitation Lens.
-A Galaxy has the mass to lens a more distant galaxy or Quasar.
+Gravitational lensing is the focusing of electromagnetic radiation by a massive body.
+EMR such as visible light passing near the massive body (such as a galaxy or galaxy cluster) is turned from its straight path by the force of gravity.
+Such a configuration is termed a gravitation lens.
+A galaxy has the mass to lens a more distant galaxy or quasar.

-Gravitational lensing of a Jet can be useful in observing jet and Active Galactic Nucleus detail otherwise not visible.
-A jet which ought to be straight and appears not to be offers one means of noticing such lensing.
+Gravitational lensing of a jet can be useful in observing jet and active galactic nucleus detail otherwise not visible.
+A jet which should be straight and appears bent offers one means of detecting such lensing.

 Gravitational lens models that are used for analysis of observation include the Schwarzschild lens, which models the lensing mass as a point, and the embedded lens which models the lens is a mass concentration surrounding by a low-density region so on a larger scale, the density is uniform.
 Both are approximations.